DataDog/documentation/content/en/logs/explorer/search_syntax.md

 ## Wildcards

-You can use wildcards with free text search, however, it only searches in the log message, which is the `content` column in Log Explorer.
+You can use wildcards with free text search.
+However, it only searches for terms in the log message, the text in the `content` column in Log Explorer.
 See [Full-text search across all log attributes](#full-text-search-across-all-log-attributes) if you want to search for a value in a log attribute.

 ### Multi-character wildcard